Vanderscycle/fastApiMMLFramework/README.md

   * get all users doesn't returns a list of dictionaries.
   * datavalidation with pydantic and the orm model is weird and despite some fields being specified for strings they allow for ints and floats.
   * The code could always use more comments.
+  * unittest functions are not being reused because I don't know how to do so just yet.

 Future development regardless of job:
   * troubleshooting of .env and passwords.